WWW Snooker Frontpage

-About WWW Snooker
+About

-Welcome to WWW Snooker!
+Welcome to Snooker.org!

 You might want to check out the FAQ and the rules if you're new to the game.
-Maybe you would like to know what more is available here too?
+Maybe you would like to know what is available here too?

 If you've been here before though, you can go straight to the new stuff.